 - Shane is this in The Walking Dead.

-- In an episode of CSI: Crime Scene Investigation the team investigates a series of killings related to the murder of a mob boss many years before.
-It's mentioned that a patrol officer called in the car crash/body but mysteriously vanished along with the ill gotten gains and the possibility of this trope is discussed.
-It turns out that the corpse that was thought to be the mob boss's was actually his; killed in order to serve as a decoy.
+- In an episode of CSI, the team investigates a series of killings related to the murder of a mob boss many years before.
+It's mentioned that a patrol officer called in the car crash/body but mysteriously vanished along with the ill-gotten gains and the possibility of this trope is discussed.
+It turns out that the corpse that was thought to be the mob boss's was actually his, killed in order to serve as a decoy.

-- In CSI: New York Mac discovers that his first partner became one of these.
-Having stolen a large amount of money from a crime scene (he was nearing retirement and didn't think he was being paid enough) and murdered the girlfriend of the guy who has a vendetta against him and Mac (he doesn't know, then doesn't care Mac wasn't responsible).
+- In CSI: NY, Mac discovers that his first partner became one of these, having stolen a large amount of money from a crime scene (he was nearing retirement and didn't think he was being paid enough) and murdered the girlfriend of the guy who has a vendetta against him and Mac (he doesn't know, then doesn't care that Mac wasn't responsible).

 - In "One Way to Get Off", we learn that Gregson's former partner D'Amico planted evidence on Wade Crewes because the police couldn't prove his guilt legitimately.
 When By-the-Book Cop Gregson calls her out on this, she's more concerned with the potential impact on her career than the miscarriage of justice.

 - The villain in "A Giant Gun, Filled With Drugs" is an undercover DEA agent who tries to make some money on the side by kidnapping the daughter of Holmes' old drug dealer.

 - The culprit of "Details" is an ex-girlfriend of Detective Bell's, who was also a beat cop.
 She had been trying to get promoted into Vice, but after learning that Bell went to Internal Affairs with evidence that her late superior was a Dirty Cop on a major drug case they were all working on, her chances were next to nothing, so she took it out on Bell.